Sustainable Building in the Andes

-All buildings at the LDI were constructed with maximum use of locally available materials to minimize the environmental impacts resulting from the extraction and transportation of materials from remote locations.
+We are an Eco-Mountain Lodge from the ground up, which is evident in the way we sustainably built all of our on-site buildings.
+All buildings at the LDI were sustainably built with the use of local materials to minimize the environmental impacts resulting from extraction and transportation of materials from remote locations.
 Our buildings are constructed of seismically reinforced adobe (mud brick) using soil taken right from our property, locally harvested wood for our roof structures and rock for the building foundations.
 Each brick was made by hand and mixed without the use of any electrical tools.

-Using local products we only needed to bring in tiles and windows from Lima, resulting in a minimum carbon foot-print for each building erected.
-In addition all of our builders are from the local communities so each building helped the economy of several househoulds within the local indigenous villages.
+Part of the practice in sustainable building is using local products so that we only needed to bring in tiles and windows from Lima, resulting in a minimum carbon foot-print for each building erected.
+In addition all of our builders are from the local communities so each building helped the economy of several households within the local indigenous villages.